alvinedrada/alvinedrada.github.io/essays/software-engineering.md

 At the time of writing this essay I am in my junior year of college, taking ICS 314.
 I am interested in learning more about software engineering, artificial intelligence, and machine learning.
 I find it fascinating that machines can be programmed to think like humans and they can improve automatically through experience.
 I hope to do more side projects in the future, like learning how to make a mobile app, and making a bot to do things.
 I hope that through my college career, I become a better software engineer and computer scientist.
 I want to learn more coding languages, be a better programmer and make efficient code.
 I also look forward to getting internships so I could get more experience working in the work field.
 When I first started college, I had no direction.
 Now when I think about my future, there is are multiple paths I can see taking.

 <blockquote>
-"
-I'd rather make mistakes than make nothing at all.
+"I'd rather make mistakes than make nothing at all."
-"
 <footer>
-"Ekko, League of Legends"
+—Ekko, League of Legends
 </footer>
 </blockquote>